Wishing on The Hellmouth

 "I was done, complete.
-Dawnie was safe and the world hadn't ended.
-Everyone that I cared about was safe.
+Dawnie was safe and the world didn't ended.
+Everyone I cared about was safe.
 I was still me, but not.
 Nothing had shape or form, it just was, I was."
 She turned to stare into his eyes then looked away.
 "I felt finished...I think...I was in Heaven."

 His mind had a hard time processing what she had said.
 An anger unlike anything he had ever felt before raced through him.
 Those horrible, stupid, selfish children had stolen her from Heaven.
 He swallowed back an angry roar, when he took in her huddled form as she continued to speak.
-Spike worked hard to keep calm and listen to what she was saying, realizing that he was only hearing it because he was in the right place at the right time.
+Spike worked hard to keep calm and listen to what she was saying, realizing he was only hearing it because he was in the right place at the right time.

 "My friends pulled me out, tore me away from there."
 Her voice warbled momentarily as he continued staring, listening.
 "Everything here is…harsh.
 It's too bright and violent.
 This is Hell.
 It takes everything I have to get through one moment, and then there's the one after that…just knowing what I've lost, and that I can't go back…"

 He watched those large hazel eyes dull and become lifeless as they once again looked off into the distance at nothing.
 Words, even snarky ones that could fire her temper, failed him.
 He had never felt more impotent than in that moment.
 Sliding down from his place beside her, he gently patted her knee with a shaking hand and faded back into the shadows.
-Spike swore under his breath that he would find a way to right this wrong if it was the last thing he did.
+Spike swore under his breath he would find a way to right this wrong if it was the last thing he did.
 He hated magic.
 It always came with a price.

 Buffy stared out at the midday sun; she wrapped her arms around her waist to fight off the internal chill that had plagued her constantly since her return.

-Closing her eyes, knowing the power of such words on the Hellmouth, she whispered, "I wish that I was back in Heaven where I was just me."
+Closing her eyes, knowing the power of such words on the Hellmouth, she whispered, "I wish I was back in Heaven where I was just me."